There are no job openings at the moment, but check with us periodically for new opportunities.

 Big Bowl of Ideas is seeking a self motivated, organized, and resourceful Business Development Manager.

 We generate funding from multiple sectors: business, government, and philanthropy.
-You have to be equally comfortable talking to the Chief of Social Impact at a B corp as you would a Program Officer at a family foundation or a Director at a County Arts Council.
+You have to be equally comfortable talking to the Chief of Social Impact at a B corp as you would a Program Officer at a family foundation or a Director at a County Arts Council or a board member of a social justice nonprofit organization.
+You will dig in, cajole and be effervescent.

 As a business development manager, you’ll identify new business opportunities in order to generate revenue and help the business grow.